sivaraj87/library/README.md

 ## Using Snippets

 1. Click on the filename of the snippet you'd like to use.
+Each file is set up to be a WordPress plugin.
 2. Click the "Raw" button (next to "Blame" and "History") at the top right.
-3. Save the page to your wp-content/plugins folder and upload to your server.
+3. Save the page from your browser to your wp-content/plugins folder and upload to your server.
 Alternatively you can compress the file as a .zip file and upload as a plugin from within WordPress.
 4. Activate the plugin from the WordPress plugins page.

 [Need more help installing plugins?](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins)